 Common Mental Health Issues

 Mental health issues are increasingly common worldwide.
 Mental health issues can range from mild to moderate or severe and can be debilitating for some.
-A diagnosis isn’t necessarily lifelong, and diagnosis’ can change throughout your lifetime, too.1
+A diagnosis isn’t necessarily lifelong, and diagnosis can also change throughout your lifetime.1

-There are many mental health issues that impact the population.
-1 in 4 people in the UK will experience mental health issues each year.1
+Many mental health issues impact the population.
+1 in 4 people in the UK will experience mental health issues yearly.1

 The most common mental health conditions are:1,2